 3. Watch the erupting volcano in Mirage Hotel

-In front of the Mirage is Las Vegas is a Polynesian waterfall surrounded with palm trees.
+In front of the Mirage in Las Vegas is a Polynesian waterfall surrounded with palm trees.
 This lush landscape transforms into an erupting volcano every evening as part of shows that generally occur at 7:00 p.m., 8:00 p.m. and 9:00 p.m.
-It’s important make sure to check the online schedule here for seasonal changes and note that shows may be cancelled due to high winds.
+It’s important to make sure to check the online schedule here for seasonal changes and note that shows may be canceled due to high winds.